 We used a skirting tile (Bucak Lt Walnut Skirting, #658312) on both sides of the shower curb.
 We installed the skirting on top of the tiled floors.

-Install Tile on Sides of Shower
+5. Install Tile on the Sides of the Shower

 After the floors were installed and set, we moved on to installing the tile on the walls.
 It is really important to plan your design out ahead of time.
-We even measured and marked on the walls where our boarder would go to help ensure all of our cuts were accurate.
-Our shower design ended up having a horizontal boarder and a vertical waterfall design on the wall with the shower head.
+We even measured and marked on the walls where our border would go to help ensure all of our cuts were accurate.
+Our shower design ended up having a horizontal border and a vertical waterfall design on the wall with the shower head.
 We chose to lay our Bucak Light Walnut, H/F, 20-50cm, #657580 wall and ceiling tile in a staggered brick pattern with the tile placed in a vertical direction.

 We used the Corinth tile on the back of our recessed shelves and the Glass tile on the sides of the shelves.
 We also framed the entire shelf in with the Pencil tile.
 The Tile Shop has a great video showing more detail on how to install recessed shelves here.

-Grout, Dehaze & Seal
+6. Grout, Dehaze & Seal the tile

-Finally we were able to grout our shower!
+Finally, we were able to grout our shower!
 We used unsanded grout on every surface except the floor.
-On the floor we used sanded grout.
-Once that was done we dehazed and sealed it and it was nearly ready to go!
+On the floor, we used sanded grout.
+Once that was done we de-hazed and sealed it and it was nearly ready to go!
 You can see more details about how to do this in a previous post I did here.

 - Wall and Ceiling Tile: Bucak Light Walnut, H/F, 20-50cm, #657580